Grinderofl/Tempest/readme.md

 ./install-tempest
 ```

-2. Add that path to your Environment variable
-3. Use the `tempest` command
+2. Start using `tempest` commands!

 ### Quick start to creating your own Generator